 - Average percentage of all Australians who use Facebook on a daily basis.

-Aboriginal people love social media
+First Nations people love social media

-Aboriginal Australians are enthusiastic and avid users of social media.
+First Nations Australians are enthusiastic and avid users of social media.

-Aboriginal people are using social media also for notifications of deaths and funerals, offering condolences and extending support, and grieving and healing, but competing cultural understandings, values and performances of respect and bereavement can be a challenge.
+First Nations people are using social media also for notifications of deaths and funerals, offering condolences and extending support, and grieving and healing, but competing cultural understandings, values and performances of respect and bereavement can be a challenge.

-Uptake and access to mobile devices and the Internet has led to widespread use of social media among many Aboriginal youth, providing an opportunity for them to participate and communicate in new ways.
+Uptake and access to mobile devices and the Internet has led to widespread use of social media among many First Nations youth, providing an opportunity for them to participate and communicate in new ways.
 In fact, mobile phones are so important that even those who lack food and clothing may still have their own smartphone.

-Benefits of social media for Aboriginal people
+Benefits of social media for First Nations users

 Power and control

-Young Aboriginal people are more drawn to multimedia, video, social networking, animation and music because these minimise language and literacy barriers.
+First Nations youth are more drawn to multimedia, video, social networking, animation and music because these minimise language and literacy barriers.
 People with low literacy can thus understand the technology intuitively because they can remember how to do things spatially rather than intellectually.